Marriage in the Parish

 You’ve probably ended up here because you’re thinking about getting married in one of parish churches in Mile Oak & Portslade.
 Congratulations on this big step!
-You may just be looking; you may have loads of questions… so here we go - although this doesn’t cover everything these are some frequently asked questions (if you want to know more, please get in touch with Fr Andrew).
+You may just be looking; you may have loads of questions… so here we go - although this doesn’t cover everything these are some frequently asked questions (if you want to know more, please get in touch with Fr David).

 1. Who can get married in St Nicolas church or the church of the Good Shepherd?

 To get married in church one or both of you either need to live in the parish; or have what’s called a “Qualifying Connection” with the parish.

 If either of you has been married before and still has an ex-spouse living you will need to speak to Fr David.
 Marriages of divorcees are not normally solemnised in this parish, HOWEVER, please speak to Fr David as both life and the Church's Canon Law are complicated.

 There are currently seven possible Qualifying Connections, and they are:

 • I was baptised in the parish (by a Church of England service/form of baptism)

 • I have been confirmed (by a Church of England service) and my confirmation is entered in a register belonging to a church or chapel in the parish

 • My parent or grandparent was married in the parish by a Church of England service